-- if consistently straining to go, if with wiping blood is seen on the toilet paper or in poop
+- If with wiping blood is seen on the toilet paper or in poop

-- if chronic abdominal pain is affecting ones quality of life
+If chronic abdominal pain is affecting your quality of life

-If you experience severe abdominal pain, especially if it intense enough to make you doubled over, with 10/10 pain, especially if associated with vomiting (green vomit in particular) seek emergent medical attention. ~Dr. Struble
+If you experience severe abdominal pain, especially if it is intense enough to make you doubled over with pain, or accompanied by vomiting (green vomit in particular), seek urgent medical attention. ~Dr. Struble

 They say the best defense is a strong offense.
 Preventing constipation is always easier than treating it.
-But if you find yourself in the painful clutches of constipation, try some of these home remedies for fast relief.
+If you find yourself in the painful clutches of constipation, try some of these home remedies for fast relief.
 Implementing these quick and easy tricks can help you avoid irregular bowel movements and prolonged constipation problems.
 In addition to consuming healthy foods and drinks, regular exercise, and assuming a squatting position with a toilet stool, can help increase elimination and make better bathroom habits.
 Doctor’s orders.

 DISCLAIMER: As always, seek the advice of your own qualified physician or other healthcare provider with any questions you may have regarding symptoms or a medical condition.